osteele/hackingthelibrary.org/_days/day-17.md

 and see how far you get today.

 The final project should include both architectural and API documentation, but coming to completion on this may be out of scope for today.
 In that case I recommend a modified form of ["timeboxing"](https://en.wikipedia.org/wiki/Timeboxing): allocate a fixed amount of time – e.g. ten minutes a day (or an hour a week) – towards setting up a framework, so that you continue to make progress without letting it hold up feature development.

+## Document a REST API

+Hey Olin API – I'm looking at you!

+For a Flask application, [autohttp.flask](http://pythonhosted.org/sphinxcontrib-httpdomain/#module-sphinxcontrib.autohttp.flask) is worth a looksie.

 ## Publish your documentation